tianguanzhong/tianguanzhong.github.io/index.md

 ### Short Biography
 <p style="text-align:justify; text-justify:inter-ideograph;">
 I am currently an Associate Professor at Ningbo University, Ningbo, China.
-I obtained my Ph.D. degree in Signal and Information Processing from the School of Information Science and Engineering at Ningbo University in June 2018.
+I obtained my Ph.D. degree in Signal and Information Processing from Ningbo University in June 2018.
 From Jan.
-2017 to May 2018, I worked with [Prof. Lin Weisi](https://www.ntu.edu.sg/home/wslin/Index.htm) as a visiting Ph.D. student at Multimedia Lab in Nanyang Technological University, Singapore.
+2017 to May 2018, I was a visiting Ph.D. student at Nanyang Technological University, Singapore.
 </p>

 ### Student Recruitment